 In a country where democracy is well-established, political actors must all adhere to the constitution and to the rule of law.
-But it is sometimes easier for a Thai general to simply tear up the constitution and draft a new one.
+But it is easier for a Thai general to simply tear up the constitution and draft a new one.
 This has bred a feeling of familiarity and a general acceptance of extraconstitutional measures to deal with political problems.
-On the one hand, this can be beneficial in that when a crisis develops without a constitutional solution, it can be resolved using measures not officially sanctioned in a charter.
-A coup can be launched to remove a corrupt government that was abusing its power, for example.
-On the other hand, it means that democracy is continually uprooted and its seeds are never allowed to sprout fully; a complete acceptance of conducting politics only through democratic means is constantly delayed.
+On the one hand, this can be beneficial in that deep crises can be resolved extraconstitutionally, saving time and limiting damage.
+On the other hand, it means that democracy is continually uprooted and its seeds are never allowed to sprout fully; a complete acceptance of conducting politics only through constitutional means is constantly delayed.

 Finally, Thai history has also illustrated both the power and the limitations of the ballot box as a means to generate legitimacy.
 There are those who have come to power solely through victory at elections: think of the prime ministers of the late 1990s such as Chuan Leekpai and Banharn Silpa-acha.
 But there are also others who have found that voting has not given them that legitimacy; on the contrary, it may even have diminished it.
 Phibun, in his second term, tried running in elections, but his tampering with the results led to major popular discontent.
-Both Thaksin and Yingluck had elections they called boycotted and annulled because great swathes of the public did not think elections would solve the problems facing the country.
+Both Thaksin and Yingluck had elections they called boycotted and annulled because some of the public did not think elections would solve the problems facing the country.
 Accusations of vote-buying is rife through history.
 When the most basic means through which Thai democracy can function is distrusted, it is not surprising that people turn to measures outside the voting booth.
 How to build a belief in the electoral system is something Thais must figure out.